 Emergencies and travelling with your pets – some good advice

-Pets have to be paid extra special attention because of the amount of stress that can be involved with traveling and to avoid little accidents.
+Pets have to be paid extra special attention because of the amount of stress that can be involved with travelling and to avoid little accidents.
 A fun and exciting holiday can easily turn into a disaster if not properly prepared for any possible dilemmas that pets could create.

 During the trip to and from your accommodation make sure that the pets get plenty of toilet breaks and rest stops.
-Having a moment to burn off some extra steam and energy will help everyone relax easier while traveling without the tense feeling of being cooped up.
+Having a moment to burn off some extra steam and energy will help everyone relax easier while travelling without the tense feeling of being cooped up.
 Stretching should be done during these moments to help muscles and blood flow as well as hydrating and taking a moment to eat.

 Keep in mind that pets are a part of the family and need to be comfortable as well.
-If bringing a dog for example, make sure to pack all of the dogs bedding, blankets, toys, and treats so that the dog too can have simple smells and reminders of home to keep them happy.
+If bringing a dog, for example, make sure to pack all of the dogs bedding, blankets, toys, and treats so that the dog too can have simple smells and reminders of home to keep them happy.

-Have a pet friendly holiday in Mornington Peninsula
+Have a pet-friendly holiday in Mornington Peninsula

 Mornington Peninsula has many dog-friendly beaches that are ideal for bringing home to shake onto the rug.

 The one place our dog (Paddington) loves is the beach at Blairgowrie, it is the beach “du jour” for dogs and he loves to come together with all the other dogs and play.
-Only problem is when we take him down there he never wants to leave and runs off before we can catch him.
+The only problem is when we take him down there he never wants to leave and runs off before we can catch him.
 He’s sneaky like that… (Camerons Bight 157 G11 Beach area between Stringer Road, Sorrento & Blairgowrie and Monument to the 1803 first settlers).